San-Diego-Lions/constitution/index.md

 ### Lifetime Members

-1. Life Members may be elected by a Special Resolution of Members present at the Annual General Meeting at the recommendation of the Board for specially meritorious service rendered to the Club.
+1. Life Members may be elected by a Special Resolution of Members present at the Annual General Meeting for specially meritorious service rendered to the Club.
 They shall be entitled to all the privileges of Ordinary Members but shall be exempt from payment of annual dues.

+2. The election process shall proceed as follows:
+   a.
+Any club member may nominate candidates for Life Membership by submitting nominations to the Secretary.
+   b.
+All nominations shall be forwarded to existing Life Members for review and selection.
+   c.
+Existing Life Members shall select between one (1) and three (3) nominees to forward to the Board, based on merit and specially meritorious service to the Club.
+   d.
+The Board shall review the selected nominees and may exercise veto power by majority vote if they determine a nominee does not meet the standards for Life Membership.
+   e.
+All nominees approved by the Board shall be presented to the membership for final election by Special Resolution.

+3. Life Member elections may be held at the Annual General Meeting or at the annual Freezer's Ball (Flip Flop Formal).

-2. Not more than three (3) Life Members may be elected in any one year providing however that any player who has completed one hundred and fifty (150) League Games for the Club may be elected a Life Member at the Annual General Meeting by a Special Resolution of Members present, on the recommendation of the Board.
+4. Not more than three (3) Life Members may be elected in any one year.

-## Code of Conduct
+## Code of Conduct and Disciplinary Procedures

+### General Conduct

 No member may enter into or obligate The Club in any financial or contractual transaction without the express permission of The Club.

 All members shall conduct themselves with proper decorum when participating in or representing The Club at any function both on and off the field.
-Any member who acts in a manner prejudicial to the interest of The Club may be held accountable for his or her actions to the Board of The Club.
+Any member who acts in a manner prejudicial to the interest of The Club may be held accountable for his or her actions under these disciplinary procedures.

+### Member Disciplinary Procedures

-A complaint against a Club member must be made by a minimum of three (3) current Club members, in writing, to the Board, who will then consult as appropriate with all such affected and concerned parties.
-The Board will issue, by majority vote, a binding decision within ten (10) days of the complaint.
-The Board's interpretation of events will be final.
+1. **Complaint Process**: A complaint against any Club member must be made by a minimum of three (3) current Club members, in writing, to the Board, specifying the alleged misconduct and requested action.

+2. **Investigation**: The Board shall investigate the complaint within fourteen (14) days, consulting with all affected parties and providing the accused member an opportunity to respond in writing.

+3. **Disciplinary Actions**: The Board may impose the following sanctions by majority vote:
+   a.
+Written warning
+   b.
+Suspension from specific activities or events
+   c.
+Suspension from Club membership for up to one (1) year
+   d.
+Recommendation for expulsion (requires membership vote)

+4. **Appeals Process**: Any disciplinary action may be appealed to the membership at the next General Meeting.
+A majority vote of members present may overturn or modify the Board's decision.

+### Board Member Accountability

+1. **Constitutional Violations**: If five (5) or more financial members believe a Board member or the Board collectively has violated this Constitution, they may file a formal complaint with the Secretary.

+2. **Review Process**: Such complaints shall trigger a Special General Meeting within thirty (30) days to review the alleged constitutional violation.

+3. **Member Oversight**: At such meetings, the membership may:
+   a.
+Censure the Board member(s) by majority vote
+   b.
+Remove a Board member from office by Special Resolution (3/4 majority)
+   c.
+Override Board constitutional interpretations by Special Resolution
+   d.
+Require specific corrective actions

+4. **Due Process**: Accused Board members shall have the right to present their defense and explanation before any vote.

+### Expulsion Procedures

+1. **Grounds**: Members may be expelled for serious misconduct, repeated violations, or actions severely prejudicial to the Club.

+2. **Process**: Expulsion requires:
+   a.
+Board recommendation following investigation
+   b.
+Special General Meeting with fourteen (14) days' notice
+   c.
+Special Resolution (3/4 majority) of members present
+   d.
+Minimum quorum of twenty (20) eligible voting members

+3. **Final Appeal**: Expelled members may request reinstatement after one (1) year by petition to a General Meeting.

 All members shall be bound by and required to maintain in good faith all decisions, agreements and rulings the members shall make at monthly meetings or Annual General Meetings.